-Public tenders for goods, services and construction are advertised
+Public tenders for goods, services and construction are advertised in local papers.
+You can also view them online:

 Each tender opportunity is different, so read everything carefully.
 You may need to read the document a number of times to make sure you haven't missed anything required for a bid or proposal submission.